 The LCA Excellence Awards are an opportunity for the College to recognize and honor outstanding faculty and staff.
 Faculty awards recognize faculty who demonstrate excellence and have made significant contributions in teaching, research and scholarly activity, creative activities, and service.
 Staff awards recognize staff who provide outstanding service and contribute significantly to the campus.

-LCA Excellence in Teaching (Lecturer) - Crystal Wong, English
+LCA Excellence Award: Lecturer Faculty - Joan Wong, English

 LCA Excellence in Service - Mitra Ara, Modern Language & Literatures

 LCA Staff Excellence - Emily Beitiks, Longmore Institute on Disability